vishnushanigala/cmr-student-voice/README.md

 # cmr-student-voice
-it is  a mern website to raise a complaint to management and management admin should be seolved the pending complaints
+it is  a mern website to raise a complaint to management and management admin should be solved the pending complaints